woodfrog/poly-diffuse/README.md

 ```
 bash scripts/train_guide.sh
 ```
-The training of the guidance network takes less than an hour.
+The training of the guidance network is very fast as there is no image information involved, and usually takes less than an hour.

 #### Denoising training
 Then train the denoising network by:
 ```
 bash scripts/train.sh
 ```
 Note that the path to the guidance network trained in the first stage needs to be set up properly with the argument `guide_ckpt`.
 The training takes around 30 hours with 4 NVIDIA RTX A5000 GPUs on our machine.

+## Adapted RoomFormer as the proposal generator

+The folder `./roomformer_adapted` contains our modified version of RoomFormer (see details in the paper).
+The same environment as PolyDiffuse works for this codebase, please check the [folder README](https://github.com/woodfrog/poly-diffuse/tree/main/roomformer_adapted) for pretrained weights and training/testing instructions.

 ## Acknowledgements